Myoelectric Control of Artificial Limb Inspired by Quantum Information Processing: Methods

-Before free control of the artificial limb, the subject with the limb deficiency is instructed to focus on performing particular actions to learn how to control the prosthesis.
+\cor{Prior to the use of the prothesis}, the subject with the limb deficiency is instructed to focus on performing particular actions to learn how to control the prosthesis.
 Technically, the aim of the learning stage is to deduce the association between the EMG features and the joint kinematic.
-For example, given a corresponding command, the subject is trying to perform flextion activating DOF $D1$.
-EMG features, extracted from received myoelectric signals, are encoded into the quantum state $\ket{f} = \sum f_i \ket{i}$.
-Since efficient control of artificial limb demands not just recognition between particular classes, but also prediction of a degree of chosen action (angle or force), the learning must be repeated for different angles of flection.
-The quantum states, constructed from EMG features corresponding to different angles $\theta_i$ are combined into POVM operator $P_f^{D1} = \ket{\sum \alpha_i f_i} \bra{\sum \alpha_i f_i }$, where $\alpha_i = \theta_i/ \sum_i \theta_i$ \cite{comment-1}.
+For example, given a corresponding command, the subject is trying to perform flexion (f) activating $D1$ DOF.
+EMG features \corr{extracted from received myoelectric signals} are encoded into the quantum state \corr{$\ket{f_{j=\alpha}} = \sum_{i=1}^n a_{i \alpha} \ket{i}$, where $\alpha$ is the angle of flection and $a_{i \alpha}$ is the normalized signal from the $i$th electrode that correspond to this angle}.
+Since efficient control of artificial limb demands prediction of a degree of chosen action (angle or force), the learning must be repeated for different angles of flection.
+The quantum states, constructed from EMG features corresponding to different angles \corr{$\theta_j$ are combined into POVM operator $P_f^{D1} = \sum_j \ket{\alpha_j f_j} \bra{\alpha_j f_j }$, where $\alpha_j = \theta_j/ \sum_j \theta_j$ and index $j$ runs over all possible angles.}